mvolkmann/blog/src/nushell.md

 - thin: border on every cell
 - with_love: heart characters for borders

+### path Section

+The list of directories in the path of the external shell are automatically used by the nu shell.

+To see a nicely formatted list of directories in your path, enter `echo $nu.path` or `config | get path`.

 The command `config set path $nu.path` writes the value of `$nu.path`, which is the value of the `PATH` environment variable in the parent shell, into the `config.toml` file as the `path` variable.
-TODO: Why is that useful?
+This is useful because it enables setting a path that is specific to Nushell.
+Also, if Nushell is your login shell then there is no parent shell from which to inherit a path.

+## env Section

-Similarly, the command `config set env $nu.env` writes all the current environment variables into the `config.toml` file.
+The command `config set env $nu.env` writes all the current environment variables into the `config.toml` file.
-These are useful for two reasons.
-First, they enable setting the path and environment variables that are specific to Nushell.
+This is useful because it enables setting environment variables that are specific to Nushell.
-Second, if Nushell is your login shell then there is no parent shell from which to inherit the values.
+Also, if Nushell is your login shell then there is no parent shell from which to inherit environment variables.

+### startup

 To specify commands to run each time a new Nushell session is started, add a `startup` list in the config file where the commands are